vivekanand1101/pagure-importer/README.md

         --password TEXT FAS password
         --offset INTEGER Number of issue in pagure before import --help  Show this message and exit.
+        --nopush Do not push the result of pagure-importer back

     $ pgimport fedorahosted https://fedorahosted.org/foobar --tags